Are you thinking about Moving to Kelowna BC?

 14. Fast and Easy Travel

 Those of you moving to Kelowna can take advantage of the fast and easy travel.
 Despite a seemingly secluded lakeside location, Kelowna is anything but isolated.
-Kelowna International Airport is just kilometres from the city itself, serving 1.6 million passengers annually with daily flights leaving to all major Canadian cities as well as the Northwestern United States.
+Kelowna International Airport is just kilometers from the city itself, serving 1.6 million passengers annually with daily flights leaving to all major Canadian cities as well as the Northwestern United States.
 Vancouver International Airport is just 30 minutes by plane, while trips to Calgary and Edmonton in Alberta are just over an hour.

 15. Boutique Shopping

 World-class shopping in British Columbia isn’t limited to the big city of Vancouver; Kelowna offers a great variety of shopping too.
 From the local boutique shops in the busy downtown area along the street of Bernard Avenue (think a smaller version of Robson in Vancouver).
-To the more quaint shopping experiences that feature wonderful specialty shops on Ellis, Pandosy and Tutt Street.
-Our Orchard Park mall features over 170 shops and services ranging from Gap, Hudson’s Bay, Sport Chek, Guess and many more.
+To the more quaint shopping experiences that feature wonderful specialty shops on Ellis, Pandosy, and Tutt Street.
+Our Orchard Park mall features over 170 shops and services ranging from Gap, Hudson’s Bay, Sport Chek, Guess, and many more.

 16. Big White Ski Resort

 Winter is a special time in British Columbia, providing plenty of snow for outdoor activities.
-Big White Ski Resort can be the ideal opportunity for some searching for a local winter wonderland, offering skiing, snowboarding, tubing and an outdoor frozen pond that is always hosting a puck and stick hockey game.
+Big White Ski Resort can be the ideal opportunity for some searching for a local winter wonderland, offering skiing, snowboarding, tubing, and an outdoor frozen pond that is always hosting a puck and stick hockey game.
 Locals enjoy escaping the less than one-hour commute from the hustle and bustle of the day-to-day and enjoy the laid-back resort lifestyle this wonderful place has to offer.
 The snow gods deliver loads of the world-famous Okanagan Champagne powder offering up over 750cm of annual snowfall.
 With 16 lifts and 2,765 acres of Skiable terrain, it’s no wonder why this resort continues to win awards after awards.

 Kelowna is also home to two other resorts – Silver Star and Apex – providing plenty of ways to hit the slopes.
 With homes just moments away, it’s possible to both live and play in Kelowna’s cold weather paradise.

-17. Farms, Orchards and Outdoor Farmers Markets
+17. Farms, Orchards, and Outdoor Farmers Markets

 In Kelowna and across the Central Okanagan Valley, locally-grown agriculture drives the economy; the micro-climate in the region is perfectly suited for a long growing season, providing wonderful weather for homegrown fruits and veggies.
 From Arlo’s Honey Farm to U-Pick Orchards, the area farms, orchards, and markets give you access to almost everything.
 From mouth-watering peaches to the most succulent cherries and the freshest apples there is something delicious for anyone in any season.
-The popular attraction for locals is the Kelowna Farmer’s and Crafters Market that runs from April – October.
+The popular attraction for locals is the Kelowna Farmer’s and Crafters Market which runs from April to October.

 18. Educational Options

 For families in Kelowna, education is a top priority, giving children, teens, and young adults an opportunity to learn and grow.
 Kelowna is included in School District 23, the Central Okanagan School District, which boasts some of British Columbia’s best-rated elementary, middle, and high schools.
 In addition, the University of British Columbia’s Okanagan Campus (UBCO) is located in the North East of Kelowna and is part of the University District – Quail Ridge neighbourhood.
 The Campus Offers 62 undergraduate programs and 19 graduate programs.
-In the Lower Mission neighbourhood on KLO is Okanagan College that offers loads of entry-level programs including a wide range of trade school programs.
+In the Lower Mission neighbourhood on KLO is Okanagan College which offers loads of entry-level programs including a wide range of trade school programs.
 There are some great investment-type properties in both these University and College locations.